Biddand History, Family Crest & Coats of Arms

 The Biddand family name dates back to the ancient Anglo-Saxon culture of Britain.
 The name comes from when an early member worked as a maker of buttons.
 The surname Biddand is a metonymic name derived from the Old French word boton, which means button.

 Early Origins of the Biddand family

 The surname Biddand was first found in Hampshire and later in Gloucestershire and Somerset.
 Lower says the family can be traced to the 13th century in Hampshire where Sir Walter de Button was progenitor of the family about 1216 A.D.
 The family had flourished for several centuries in that county, intermarrying with many distinguished families, supplementing their estates with marriages of the heiresses of the Furneaux, Bryan, Turbevilles, Bassets and others.

 William of Bitton I (d.
 1264,) also listed as William Button was a medieval Bishop of Bath and Wells.
 His nephews included another William of Bitton (d.
 1274,) was also Bishop of Bath and Wells; and William's brother, a Thomas of Bitton (d.
-1307,) an archdeacon and dean of Wells, and later Bishop of Exeter (1291-1307).
+1307,) an Archdeacon and Dean of Wells, and later Bishop of Exeter (1291-1307).

 Important Dates for the Biddand family

 This web page shows only a small excerpt of our Biddand research.
-Another 88 words (6 lines of text) covering the years 1713, 1355, 1355, 1584, 1655, 1614, 1629, 1665, 1625, 1648, 1680, 1624, 1679, 1659, 1679, 1620 and 1646 are included under the topic Early Biddand History in all our PDF Extended History products and printed products wherever possible.
+Another 88 words (6 lines of text) covering the years 1713, 1566, 1620, 1584, 1655, 1614, 1629, 1665, 1625, 1648, 1680, 1624, 1679, 1659, 1679, 1620 and 1646 are included under the topic Early Biddand History in all our PDF Extended History products and printed products wherever possible.

 Biddand Spelling Variations

 Biddand has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Biddand have been found, including Button, Bitton, Buttoner, Buton, Biton, Buttons, Boutin, Bouttin, Bouton, Boutton, Budden, Buddan, Boudin, Bouddin, Buttan, Buddon, Buddin, Butten, Buttin, Butting, Budding, Buttane and many more.

 Early Notables of the Biddand family (pre 1700)

 Another 79 words (6 lines of text) are included under the topic Early Biddand Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Biddand family to Ireland

 Some of the Biddand family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Biddand family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Biddands to arrive on North American shores: Mary Button who settled in Jamaica in 1685; Thomas Button settled in Virginia in 1623; William Button settled in Plymouth Massachusetts in 1620; John Button settled in Baltimore Maryland in 1775.